 Migration, conviviality, everyday life and (super-)diversity, transnationalism, cosmopolitanism, migration and development, western Mediterranean region, Southern Europe, West Africa

-forthcoming.
+2015.
 Conviviality.
 (Re-)negotiating minimal consensus, in Steven Vertovec (ed.)
 Routledge International Handbook of Diversity Studies, Oxford: Routledge.

 2014.
 Are neighbours alike?
 Practices of conviviality in Catalonia and the Casamance.
 European Journal of Cultural Studies.
+Pdf

 2013.
 Cohabitation and Convivencia.
 Comparing Conviviality in the Casamance and Catalonia.
 Unpublished D.Phil.
 Thesis.
 Institute of Social and Cultural Anthropology, University of Oxford, Oxford.